kinzdesign/wordbook/README.md

 		2. Search for single insertions in `byLength[line.Length + 1]`
 		3. Search for single deletions in `byLength[line.Length - 1]`
 	2. When a direct friendship is found (two strings such that edit distance = 1), add to adjaency list `friends` (two entries, since friendships are reciprocal)
+	3. Add word to the appropriate bin in `byLength`

 ### Second Pass